 You Believe Your Children Are in Danger

 If you believe your children are in danger due to the living conditions or the environment in the other parent’s home, you should consult with an experienced child custody attorney in your area.
-The lawyer will help determine the best course of action and work with you to determine if it is necessary to change the current custody arrangement or maybe even seek emergency relief from the court.
+The family lawyer will help determine the best course of action.
+They will work with you to determine if it is necessary to change the current custody arrangement.
+An experienced custody lawyer may even seek emergency relief from the court.
 There may be other forms of relief that could protect the children in a dangerous situation, including seeking a Protection from Abuse (PFA) Order.

 Your Ex Has a Lawyer